cloud66/help-old/_posts/how-to/2013-09-26-replace-sqlite.md

     </li>
 </ol>

-Please visit the [databases](http://localhost:3000/help/databases) page to read more about databases supported by Cloud 66.
+More information about [databases](/stacks/databases.html) supported by Cloud 66.